mobxjs/mobx-utils/README.md

     slicesByDay.get("we"))) // outputs 1, undefined
 slices[0].day = "we" // outputs 0, [{ day: "we", hours: 12 }]
 ```

+### dispose

+Disposes all observers created during construction and removes state added to base array
+items.

+## ObservableGroupMap

+Create a new ObservableGroupMap.
+This immediately observes all members of the array.
+Call
+\#dispose() to stop tracking.

+### Parameters

+-   `base`  The array to sort into groups.
+-   `groupBy`  The function used for grouping.
+-   `_a`
+-   `options`  Object with properties:
+     `name`: Debug name of this ObservableGroupMap.
+     `keyToName`: Function to create the debug names of the observable group arrays.

+### dispose

+Disposes all observers created during construction and removes state added to base array
+items.

 ## ObservableMap